NCI Hyperthermia Fact

 Divider

-This document is purely to give you awareness of the unsophisticated state of hyperthermic oncology in the USA and the NIC.
-It is basically at kindergarten level compared to other countries, and has a very long path to travel to achieve the advanced technology that is used in other countries, with safe application for patients.
+It is basically at kindergarten level compared to Asia and Europe, and has a very long path to travel to achieve the advanced technology that is used in other countries with safe application for patients.

-As is well known, whatever works is not used, but ridiculed and kept out of reach from the public.
-So if you are interested in hyperthermic oncology, do the research and either travel overseas for therapy or buy an Asian unit for home or professional use.
+We all know that whatever actually works is not promoted but banned or defamed and ridiculed, kept out of reach from the public.
+So if you are interested in hyperthermic oncology, do the research and either travel overseas for therapy, or purchase an Asian unit for home or professional use.

 Hyperthermia